railaru/nvim-typescript-setup/README.md

 - yi{ yank everything between {}
 - ya( yank everything between and around ()
 - yi{ yank everything between and around {}
+- viw select the whole word, regardless of where the pointer is.

 ### Insert mode
 - `i` enable insert mode